simras/CLAP/README.md

 4. Install pyicos (https://bitbucket.org/regulatorygenomicsupf/pyicoteo)

-5. Download mapping indexes (hg19 and Ensembl version 71) and other files from (https://sid.erda.dk/share_redirect/FyGralIMuw), copy to the folder CLAP, unpack and and merge with folder CLAP/resources (it should happen automatically with wget and tar command described in section 3)
+5. Download mapping indexes and other files from (links provided below for 6 species), copy to the folder CLAP, unpack and merge with folder CLAP/resources (it should happen automatically with wget and tar command described in section 3)

-6. Set paths in scripts/CLAP.sh
-Mapper: bwa-pssm (set path of executable) <BR>

-## 3. FURTHER CONFIGURATION
-Currently the pipeline is set up with an hg19 assemly and a processed ENSEMBL annotation.
-If one wished to analyze data from a different species or use a different annotation it has to be integrated following a number of steps.
-The scripts we provide assumes an ENSEMBL annotation GTF file, it will most likely not work with other types of anotation.

-### Updating annotation and mapping indexes:
-The script "scripts/make_annotation.sh" contains commands to download and process annotation and sequence files from Ensembl version 87.
-As Ensembl alters their data formats slightly across versions these script may need to be updated, they have been test on selected versions back to version 70.
-To create annotation for other species or other versions, configure the script by changing lines

-        #Ensembl Version
+Ensure that your annotation and sequence file will be used (open scripts/CLAP.sh)

+Change lines to fit your Ensembl version and species name.

+        # Mapping index location
+        # Ensembl version
         ver=87
-        ...
-        # Species name
-        species="homo_sapiens"

-You run the script like this

-        scripts/make_annotation.sh

-After creating new annotation it is neccessay to configure the pipeline and create new BWT-indexes for BWA-PSSM.
-This will be described in the following.

-### Configure the pipeline such that your annotation and sequence file will be used (open scripts/CLAP.sh)

-Change lines:

-        idx1=$BASE"/resources/hg19.fa"
-        exon_annot=$BASE"/resources/ensembl70.all.long_nooverlap.txt"
-        idx3=$BASE"/resources/ensembl70_ej.fa"

-Assuming the annotation and sequence files have been moved to resource folder, swap lines by

-        # Mapping index location
-        idx1=$BASE"/resources/ensembl.homo_sapiens.87.fa"
-        exon_annot=$BASE"/resources/ensembl.homo_sapiens.87.txt"
-        idx3=$BASE"/resources/ensembl.homo_sapiens.87.ej.fa"
+        species=homo_sapiens

 Processed and tested annotation and sequence files can be found here